 Instructions

-- Store in an airtight container for at least 4 hours before serving.
-It is best to allow this to rest overnight before serving.
+- Store in an airtight container overnight or for at least 4 hours before serving.

 I tried this once with brown mustard, and it just wasn’t right.
 I bought a jar of Dusseldorf mustard.
 I omitted the vinegar, and I added about a Tablespoon of mayo.
 I would swear someone emptied packets of hot mustard into the bowl.
 The Dusseldorf mustard makes all the difference…and a bit of creepiness from the mayo.